protocolbuffers/protocolbuffers.github.io/content/programming-guides/techniques.md

----
++++
-title: "Techniques"
+title = "Techniques"
-weight: 70
+weight = 70
-toc_hide: false
-linkTitle: "Techniques"
-no_list: "true"
-type: docs
-description: "This topic describes some commonly-used design patterns for dealing with Protocol Buffers."
+description = "This topic describes some commonly-used design patterns for dealing with Protocol Buffers." type = "docs"
----
++++

-This page describes some commonly-used design patterns for dealing with Protocol Buffers.
-You can also send design and usage questions to the [Protocol Buffers discussion group](http://groups.google.com/group/protobuf).
+You can also send design and usage questions to the
+[Protocol Buffers discussion group](http://groups.google.com/group/protobuf).

 ## Streaming Multiple Messages {#streaming}